zoey-ouyang/Independent-Project-Codes-2026/README.md

-# Reproducing Cquirrel on Apache Flink
+# Reproducing Cquirrel: Continuous Query Processing over Acyclic Relational Schemas on Apache Flink

 This repository contains an Independent Project course project that reproduces the main ideas of the paper **Cquirrel: Continuous Query Processing over Acyclic Relational Schemas** on top of Apache Flink.